 9.1.
 Student groupings: Topics will normally be delivered in mixed gender and mixed ability groups.
-Occasionally single gender groups may be organised at the discretion of the staff delivering the programme in consultation with the Curriculum Leader, Curriculum for Life Lead Teacher and any outside agencies involved in the topic.
+Occasionally single gender groups may be organised at the discretion of the staff delivering the programme in consultation with the Curriculum Leader / Deputy Curriculum Leader and any outside agencies involved in the topic.